 "Cape No. 7" is Taiwan's most successful movie in years, earning more than $6.9 million since its release on Aug.
 22 and becoming the island's second top-grossing movie after the Hollywood romance "Titanic."

 In this June 29, 2008 file photo, Singers, from right, Japan's Kosuke Atari, Taiwan's Liang Wen-yin and Taiwan's Fan Van, pose for photographers during a press event for announcing Taiwanese movie "Cape No. 7" in Taipei, Taiwan.
 China has reversed its decision to import the hit Taiwanese film that highlights Japan's 50-year colonial rule over the island because it may be offensive to nationalist sentiment on the Chinese mainland, news reports said.
 "Cape No. 7" is Taiwan's most successful movie in years, earning more than 231 million New Taiwan dollars ($6.9 million) since its release on Aug.
-22 and becoming the island's second top-grossing movie after the Hollywood romance "Titanic."
+22 and becoming the island's second top-grossing movie after the Hollywood romance "Titanic.""Cape No. 7" is about a failed Taiwanese rock musician who returns to his small coastal hometown and is forced to play in a hastily assembled amateur band that will open for a Japanese pop star.
+He falls in love with the Japanese publicist overseeing the show.

 The movie is also interspersed with a voice-over that reads from love letters written by a Japanese man to his Taiwanese love interest just after the island's colonial era ended.
 Japan ruled Taiwan from 1895 to 1945.